GCorbel/sbire/README.md

 ## ToDo list

-  - make it work with leap motion
+  - Make it work with leap motion
-  - make it cross-platform
+  - Make it cross-platform
-  - enable streaming to write texts
+  - Enable streaming to write texts

 ## Contributing